ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 }
 ```

-A JWT access token to be used to access by an assistant acting behalf on a healthcare professional for a patient SHALL have the additional extension ch_assistant:
+A JWT access token to be used to access by an assistant acting behalf on a healthcare professional for a patient SHALL have the additional extension ch_delegation:

 ```json
 {